harsh6754/harsh6754/README.md

 ---

 ## 👋 About Me
 I am a Computer Science Engineering student at Parul University, Vadodara, expected to graduate in 2025.
-With a solid foundation in software development and a passion for technology, I have developed skills in various programming languages, frameworks, and tools.
+With a solid foundation in Software development and a passion for technology, I have developed skills in various programming languages, frameworks, and tools.
 My focus is on creating efficient, scalable, and user-friendly software solutions.

 ## 🎓 Education
 - **BTech in Computer Science Engineering**